 - Dandadan: Maplestar reveals +18 animation of Momo and Okarun

-Fans question decision amid Araki's statements
+Fans question the decision amid Araki's statements